-V. CUMMINGS BASIN KEY WELLS
+VI.
+CUMMINGS BASIN KEY WELLS

-In an attempt to monitor the groundwater level in Cummings Basin in such a manner that it could be observed when groundwater should in the future spill from the basin via Chanac Creek, a key well for monitoring purposes has been established.
+In an attempt to monitor the groundwater level in Cummings Basin in such a manner that it could be observed when groundwater should in the future spill from the Basin via Chanac Creek, a key well for monitoring purposes has been established.
 This well is known as the Cummings Basin Key Well, State Well No. 32S31E35N001M.
-A copy of an updated hydrograph on this well is included herein as Exhibit B. Three other key wells aligned from the northeast to the southwest of the basin are monitored to detect trends in groundwater storage.
+A copy of an updated hydrograph on this well is included herein as Exhibit B. Three other key wells aligned from the northeast to the southwest of the Basin are monitored to detect trends in groundwater storage.

-VI.
-CUMMINGS BASIN CONJUNCTIVE USE PROJECT
+VII.
+CUMMINGS BASIN CONJUNCTIVE USE

 In 1996, the Tehachapi-Cummings County Water District adopted Resolution No. 3-96 adding a new Part C Section 4 of Resolution No. 15-76, authorizing the pumping of recharged imported water in lieu of surface delivery of imported water.
-On June 17, 2009, the Board of Directors adopted Resolution No. 13-09, which affirmed and restated Part C, Section 4 of Resolution No. 15-76 and it provides as follows:
+On June 17, 2009, the Board of Directors adopted Resolution No. 13-09, which affirmed and restated Part C, Section 4 of Resolution No. 15-76, and authorized the District to execute a standard amendment to Term M&I contracts with retail purveyors allowing such purveyors to pump District return flows in lieu of imported water provided such pumping will not adversely affect other purveyors of groundwater.